What is Data Science

 HR Analytics Professionals

-HR Analytics is the hottest trends in the Industry.
+HR Analytics is the hottest trend in the Industry.
 HR Analytics professionals are working on how to reduce employee attrition rate, finding out the best recruitment channels and solving appalling problems related to HR Function.

 Recruiters: Lenskart, Maersk, Ericsson etc.

 Marketing Analytics Professionals

 Due to the abundance of data in all the marketing campaign., analytics enable the marketing professionals to evaluate the success of their marketing initiatives.
 This is accomplished by measuring performance.